daniellionel01/glaze/glaze_basecoat/README.md

 If you use Tailwind's CDN (<https://tailwindcss.com/docs/installation/play-cdn>), you also need Basecoat's Tailwind v4 `@theme` mapping so utilities like `bg-accent` exist.

+If you have a build-time Tailwind setup, you do not need this bridge (it comes from `@import "basecoat-css"`).

 ```gleam
 import glaze_basecoat
 import glaze_basecoat/theme